changeworld/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-mrtk-introduction.md

 ![MRTK banner image](../../design/images/MRTK_UX_Hero.png)

+> [!IMPORTANT]
+Microsoft & Unreal have discontinued support for the Unreal Engine for HoloLens 2.
+Customers can continue using Unreal Engine to develop applications for HoloLens 2, but support has been discontinued (no bug fixes, content updates or technical support).
+> * Existing applications will continue to run on the last version of Unreal 4.
+> * Applications for HoloLens 2 can alternatively be **[developed with Unity](../unity/unity-development-overview.md)** (we recommend developers use Unity 2022 and MRTK 2.8).

 ## What is Mixed Reality Toolkit (MRTK)?

 MRTK is an amazing open-source toolkit that has been around since the HoloLens was first released.
 The toolkit wouldn't be where it is today without the hard work of our contributing developer community.